 The president of the CCA, who was instrumental in setting up CCPA in 1985, was

 Dr. Don Bramham, a very progressive thinking chiropractor.
-In 1986 Dr. Paul Carey became president of CCPA, a position he has held from 1986 to present.
+In 1986 Dr. Paul Carey became president of CCPA, a position he has held from 1986 to 2015.
 The first board members of CCPA were Dr. Paul Carey, Dr. John Cochrane, Dr. John Thyret, Dr. Don Bramham and Dr. James Watkins who as secretary-treasurer completed the five-man board.

 As it has from its inception, CCPA currently covers over 80 percent of all the practicing chiropractors in Canada.
 It has increased its protection limits from half a million dollars per member per claim to two million dollars per claim, with a four million dollar aggregate per chiropractor in any given year.